Gaussian beams and caustic avoidance in gravitational optics: Introduction

 Here, $v$ is the affine parameter that parametrizes the geodesics of the null bundle.
 We then develop a geometric set up in which Gaussian beams can be used to study the finite source effect in a relativistic context.
 Next, we show that those solutions avoid caustics, making the distance estimations possible beyond the singular points of the standard null bundle propagation approach.

-We should emphasise that the method we propose here is not completely new.
-Rather, it has been known since the 1960s that the phase space quantization techniques can easily be adopted to paraxial optics to recover some of the wave behaviour of light in the classical regime \citep{Dragoman:2002}.
-What is new in the current work is the application of those techniques to light propagation in generic curved spacetimes.
+Now, we would like to clarify what this work is and is not about with the following list. \begin{itemize} \item [(i)] The method we propose here is not completely new.
+Rather, it has been known since the 1960s that the phase space quantization techniques can be adapted to paraxial optics to recover some of the wave behavior of light in the classical regime \cite{Dragoman:2002}.
+The application of somewhat similar techniques to study wave properties of light-like or time-like particles in Riemannian space and spacetime was considered before \cite{Buldyrev:1981, Dahl:2006,Dahl:2007}.
+Those works follow coordinate approaches.
+Often, there exists a predefined time parameter and accordingly an inherent slicing of the underlying spacetime to study the evolution.
+Neither the covariance, nor the relevance of the results for the standard cosmological observables are discussed.
+What is new in the current work is the application of similar techniques to gravitational optics in a covariant manner while keeping track of the cosmological observables measured in a local frame.

+\item [(ii)] We assign a wavefunction to the entire light beam.
+This wavefunction involves information about both the Maxwell field and the dynamics of the null bundle deviation.

-In addition, as we will see in Section~\ref{sec:Gaussian beams}, the method we propose here essentially provides a technique to superpose null bundles without allowing them to interact.
-Meaning, (i) the null dust approximation of the electromagnetic stress--energy tensor is preserved (See item (vi) of Section~\ref{sec:Geometric optics limit}.), (ii) the locally plane wave ansatz, that is associated with the null rays of the bundle, remains applicable.
-Moreover, the power contained in the bundle, i.e., intensity times the cross--sectional area, is conserved throughout the propagation similar to the case in the standard approach.
+\item [(iii)] We try to be careful in distinguishing what is a genuine wave effect and what is a wave-like effect throughout the paper.
+The former seems to be more relevant for, for example, approaches that go beyond the geometric optics limit \cite{Anile:1976gq, Gosselin:2007, Frolov:2011,Harte:2018wni,Harte:2019tid,Frolov:2020uhn, Oancea:2020, Andersson:2020gsj,Dolan:2018ydp,Koksbang:2022} or Ralston and Sbierski's method \cite{Sbierski:2013mva}, which starts from the Gaussian ansatz for a null field and satisfies the local photon number conservation approximately (See Section \ref{sec:Work in the literature}.).
+In all of those approaches, one considers the approximate solutions of the Maxwell field at a point or along the integral curves of the propagation vector.
+In our case, we are after the behavior of a collection of light rays which are defined in the geometric optics regime.
+We will see in Section \ref{sec:Gaussian beams} that the method we propose here essentially provides a technique to superpose null bundles without allowing them to interact.
+Meaning, (i) the null dust approximation of the electromagnetic stress-energy tensor is preserved, (ii) the locally plane wave ansatz, that is associated with the individual rays of the bundle, remains applicable.
+Moreover, the power contained in the bundle, i.e., intensity times the cross-sectional area, is conserved throughout the propagation similar to the case in the standard approach.
 In this respect, one can use our method to study the statistical nature of a null congruence of rays rather than to capture genuine wave effects.
-The later seems to be more relevant for, for example, Sbierski's method \citep{Sbierski:2013mva}, which starts from the Gaussian ansatz for a null field and satisfies the local photon number conservation approximately (See Section~\ref{sec:Work in the literature}.).
+One can refer to Figure \ref{fig:Coarse_graining} to compare the different coarse-graining levels discussed here.